barotto/libRocketDoc/pages/rcss/decorators.md

 ### Decorators and pseudo-classes

-Because of the way Rocket compiles pseudo-class rules within style sheets, overriding decorator properties within dynamic pseudo-classes (:active, :hover and :focus, not any of the structural classes) might not always work the way you think it should.
+Because of the way {{page.lib_name}} compiles pseudo-class rules within style sheets, overriding decorator properties within dynamic pseudo-classes (:active, :hover and :focus, not any of the structural classes) might not always work the way you think it should.

 In a nutshell, each decorator will only process properties from their element's base rules (ie, those not specifying dynamic pseudo-classes in their final simple selector) and one rule specifying a dynamic pseudo-class (or classes), that with the highest specificity.
 For example, in the following sample: